A number of hospitals call on junior doctors to return to work

 Services across England are facing “significant demand” on the first day of a six-day walkout by junior doctors, health leaders have said.

-One hospital has declared a critical incident while others reported significant waits in A&E departments – with one hospital saying patients may need to wait “up to 11 hours”.
+Two hospitals have declared critical incidents while others reported significant waits in A&E departments – with one hospital saying patients may need to wait “up to 11 hours”.

 A number of hospitals have submitted so-called derogation requests, calling on doctors to return to work.